Element-Research/rnn/README.md

 You can use it to build RNNs, LSTMs, BRNNs, BLSTMs, and so forth and so on.
 This library includes documentation for the following objects:

-Modules that consider successive calls to `forward` different time-steps in a sequence :
+Modules that consider successive calls to `forward` as different time-steps in a sequence :
  * [AbstractRecurrent](#rnn.AbstractRecurrent) : an abstract class inherited by Recurrent and LSTM;
  * [Recurrent](#rnn.Recurrent) : a generalized recurrent neural network container;
  * [LSTM](#rnn.LSTM) : a vanilla Long-Short Term Memory module;